Paddington Bear: Origin

 The bear inspired Bond to write a story and in ten days, he had written the first book.
+He named the bear Paddington as he lived near the station at the time and thought it would be a good name for the character.
+Bond's daughter Karen states, "Had he lived in another part of the country or not travelled by train, he might never have come up with the idea for a bear being found on Paddington station."
 The book was given to his agent, Harvey Unna.
 A Bear Called Paddington was first published on 13 October 1958 by William Collins & Sons.

 Paddington Bear

 The first Paddington Bear stuffed toy to be manufactured was created in 1972 by Gabrielle Designs, a small family business run by Shirley and Eddie Clarkson, with the prototype made as a Christmas present for their children Joanna and Jeremy Clarkson, a now well-known British TV presenter, writer and farmer.
 Michael Bond had awarded the Clarksons the licensing of the toy rights throughout the world.

 Shirley Clarkson dressed the stuffed bear in Wellington boots to help it stand upright.
 (Paddington received Wellingtons for Christmas in Paddington Marches On, 1964.)
 The earliest bears wore small children's boots manufactured by Dunlop Rubber until production could not meet demand.
 Gabrielle Designs then produced their boots with paw prints moulded into the soles.

-Shirley Clarkson's book describes the evolution of the toy Paddington from Christmas gift to subject of litigation and ultimately commercial success.
-The family eventually sold the rights to Britain's then leading toy store, Hamleys.
+Shirley Clarkson's book describes the evolution of the toy Paddington from a Christmas gift to the subject of litigation and ultimately commercial success.
+The family eventually sold the rights to Britain's (and the world's) oldest toy store, Hamleys.